-Early Childhood Intervention provides support and services for children aged 0-7 who are displaying signs of, or have been diagnosed with, developmental delay or disability.
+Early Childhood Intervention provides support and services for children aged 0-7 who display signs of, or have been diagnosed with, developmental delay or disability.

-Read on to learn more about the process and where you can find more information.
+Read to learn more about the process and where you can find more information.

 Information about Early Childhood Intervention

-Early Childhood Intervention is the process of providing specialised support and services for children aged 0-7 who are displaying signs of, or have been diagnosed with, developmental delay or disability.
+Early Childhood Intervention provides specialised support and services for children aged 0-7 who display signs of or have been diagnosed with developmental delay or disability.

 The support extends to the child’s family members or carers to promote maximum development for the child.

-While children aged 0-6 currently do not require a diagnosis to access supports under the NDIS, it is best to get a diagnosis as soon as possible.
+While children aged 0-6 currently do not require a diagnosis to access support under the NDIS, it is best to get a diagnosis as soon as possible.

 Intervention supports work best when it is designed specifically to meet your child’s needs.
 For this to happen, you need to understand what your child needs and having a formal diagnosis, if possible, is a good way to achieve this.

-Sometimes securing a diagnosis for your child can take significant time and effort but this helps maximise the outcomes for your child.
+Sometimes securing a diagnosis for your child can take significant time and effort, but this helps maximise your child’s outcomes.

 Your first point of contact will usually be your doctor, maternal and child health nurse, or other health professional.
 They will help you work out what supports you and your child might need and they may connect you with NDIS’s early childhood partners.